Building Scientific Literacy through Greek and Latin Roots: Terminology in the Anatomy Classroom

 You see, the basis of scientific terminology comes from Latin and Greek.
 By learning prefixes such as "endo" and roots like "pulmon", we could begin to dissect new scientific terms when we came across them in textbooks and scientific articles.
 And in frustrating college exams.

 Well, I've grown older and wiser since my college days and I see the validity in his methods.
 Rather than frustrating my high school students, however, in my Anatomy and Biology courses, I try to work through scientific terms with them as we learn.

 "Remember cytoplasm?
 Well, now we're discussing leukocytes.
 "Cyte" = cell.
 See?"

-As adults in a first world nation, we are constantly bombarded with media and politics that relate to science.
-After my students head out into this great big world as adults, I'd like them to be able interpret a scientific article or understand a nutrition blog without having to use Google for every new term they come across.
+As adults in a first-world nation, we are constantly bombarded with media and politics that relate to science.
+After my students head out into this great big world as adults, I'd like them to be able to interpret a scientific article or understand a nutrition blog without having to use Google for every new term they come across.
 Raising scientifically literate citizens enables us to have knowledgeable voters and consumers that aren't swayed by every new "study" conducted by the latest celebrity.

 As adults in a first world nation, we are constantly bombarded with media and politics that relate to science.

 I know you join me in understanding the need for raising our students to think for themselves.
 And that's a lofty goal.
 But I'm here to help you with the first baby step- at least in the world of science.
 Much to the dismay of my college self, it's Latin and Greek.

 A set of free, printable flashcards of the prefixes and suffixes I use in my Anatomy course is available for all my subscribers.
 Grab your set today!
 (Preview below)